yoons12055/yoons12055/README.md

 - **Data Structures** : Reviewed & Studied through Programiz Website Tutorial and LeetCode
 - **NoSQL (MongoDB), Data Warehousing, Business Intelligence** : Studied through Guru99 Website Tutorial
 - **Swift & iOS Development** : Took an Udemy Online Course "iOS & Swift - The Complete iOS App Development Bootcamp"

-## Plans
-- Plan to take an Udemy Course  **Docker Mastery: with Kubernetes + Swarm from a Docker Captain**
-- Plan to take an Udemy Course  **Ultimate AWS Certified Cloud Practitioner - 2022** and aim to earn **AWS Cloud Practitioner Certification**
-- After graduation, I want to work as a software engineer or data engineer in the United States.